 1. Schedule time to clean a particular room.

-2. On that day, turn off the phone unless, absolutely, necessary so that you will have fewer distractions.
-(If you are distracted, it is difficult to get “back” on track.)
+2. On that day, turn off the phone unless absolutely necessary so that you will have fewer distractions.
+(If you are distracted, it is difficult to get “back” on track or complete the job.)

 3. Have a trash can and empty box on hand.

-4. Stack everything that is out of place in the center of the room.
+4. Stack everything that is out of place in the center or to the side of the room.

-5. Put everything that belongs somewhere in the office either in the center of the floor or their rightful place.
+5. Put everything that belongs somewhere in the office in their rightful place.
 (If you can’t put something where it belongs right away, then put it aside for now.)

 6. Throw the garbage in the trash, and put the things from other areas of the house into the box.